paulfloyd/freebsd_valgrind/README.md

 All of the patches in these items have been merged.

-[Bug 234631](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=234631) - devel/valgrind: Fixes for FreeBSD 12.x support
+[Bug 234631](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=234631) - CLOSED - devel/valgrind: Fixes for FreeBSD 12.x support
 Several patches in this item.

 [Bug 232235](https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=232235) - devel/valgrind doesn't find trivial leak on head anymore, works on stable/11